kevinmcgregor/website/content/about.md

 +++

 I'm currently a PhD candidate in Biostatistics in McGill University's [Department of Epidemiology, Biostatistics, and Occupational Health](https://www.mcgill.ca/epi-biostat-occh/).
 My co-supervisors are [Celia Greenwood](https://www.mcgill.ca/epi-biostat-occh/celia-greenwood-1) and [Aurélie Labbe](https://www.hec.ca/en/profs/aurelie.labbe.html).
+**In January 2021 I will be joining [York University's Department of Mathematics and statistics](https://www.yorku.ca/science/mathstats/) at the rank of Assistant Professor!**

 My research interests include: